jesskelsall/astarus/astarus/other/twenties.md

 Twenties is typically played with money to provide interesting stakes.

-All players agree on how much each player will stake (typically 1 silver or 1 gold).
+All players agree on how much each player will stake (typically 1 sp or 1 gp).
 Coins are placed on the table before the game begins.
 The winning player takes the pot.

 In the event of a draw, each player adds the same amount to the pot again or forfeits.
 Another game is then played.